SuryaNelakanti/aus-frontend-task/README.md

  However, the remaining steps are easy and would not take too long (maybe another hour or two of work is required).  </br>
  In lieu of this, here are the issues: </br>
  <b>High Priority:</b> </br>
- <->The batch geocoder GET request is sent in the wrong format, preventing the application from getting the multiple coordinates required for the mapping of Movie Shoot Locations.  </br>
+ <->The batch geocoder GET request is sent in the wrong format, preventing the application from getting the multiple coordinates required for the mapping of Movie Shoot Locations.
+This leads to wrong pointer location in map. </br>
  <->No seperation of front end and back end.
 I have done this entirely on HTML, CSS and JS.
 This application would greatly benefit from using a back end like expressJs, so that data handling is done better. </br>
  <->The private API key is publicly visible owing to the fact that i have done this entirely on the front end.
 This is a big security risk, and can be rectified easily, if there is a back-end framework used  </br>
   </br>